 For most healthy and young people, a mattress is just a place to lie down.
 But if you have back problems or are at that age when back problems start popping up, the differences between the two types of mattresses can determine whether or not you’ll get a good night’s sleep.
 How can you measure a mattress’s quality and decipher if it’s the right fit for you?
 By looking into the following factors:

-- Sink Factor– Firm mattresses don’t sink much when you lie on them, while soft mattresses compress quicker and easier when you lie down.
+- Sink Factor– Firm mattresses don’t sink much when lying on them, while soft mattresses compress quicker and easier when lying down.

 - Sagging– All mattresses will eventually sag due to natural wear and tear, but compared to softer mattresses, firm mattresses tend to last longer before they start to give out.

 - Durability– A mattress’s durability mostly depends on its construction style and materials.
-Generally speaking, innerspring mattresses have the shortest lifespan, and latex and foam mattresses have the longest.
+Generally, innerspring mattresses have the shortest lifespan, while latex and foam mattresses have the longest.

 Addressing Morning Aches and Pains